Qrexec: Qubes RPC internals

 • policy.Ask - ask the user about whether to execute a given action

-• policy.Notify - notify the user about about an action.
+• policy.Notify - notify the user about an action.

 See qrexec-policy-agent.rst for protocol details.